MrPrimate/ddb-meta-data/modules/hfscm/README.md

 # Heroes’ Feast: Saving the Children’s Menu

 Cook up a quest for your party with a 10th level adventure written by Deborah Ann Woll.
 An agreement to help a popular chef escalates into a giant-sized adventure full of danger, royal intrigue, and cheese.
-Add a dash of fun with the included recipe to cook up your own Kender Stumblenoodles from _Heroes’ Feast: Flavors of the Multiverse._
+Add a dash of fun with the included recipe to cook up your own Kender Stumblenoodles from *Heroes’ Feast: Flavors of the Multiverse.*

 - A delicately prepared 10th level adventure
-- Includes the Kender Stumblenoodles recipe from _Heroes’ Feast: Flavors of the Multiverse_
+- Includes the Kender Stumblenoodles recipe from *Heroes’ Feast: Flavors of the Multiverse*

+---

 ## License